hashicorp/terraform-provider-azurerm/website/docs/r/logic_app_integration_account_partner.html.markdown

 A `business_identity` block exports the following:

-* `qualifier` - (Required) The business identity qualifier for the Logic App Integration Account Partner.
+* `qualifier` - (Required) The authenticating body that provides unique business identities to organizations.

-* `value` - (Required) The user defined business identity value for the Logic App Integration Account Partner.
+* `value` - (Required) The value that identifies the documents that your logic apps receive.

 ## Attributes Reference